Mineral mapping

 Rapid analysis of drill-cores, geological samples and outcrops

 At HIF, we deploy hyperspectral sensors to acquire data at different size scales.
 Hyperspectral scanners are used as a non-destructive technique to efficiently map the abundance and distribution of minerals, for example, in drill-cores and geological samples.
-Hyperspectral cameras also also used for the non-invasive characterization of different mineral assemblages, structural features and alteration patterns in outcrops.
+Hyperspectral cameras are also used for the non-invasive characterization of different mineral assemblages, structural features and alteration patterns in outcrops.
 To this end, we apply physics-based analyses and machine learning approaches to map mineralogy at high resolution and over a large area.
 To fully leverage the potential of hyperspectral datasets, these techniques can be fully automated and combine information from multiple sensors in order to rapidly identify minerals of interest and deliver interpretable results.